-24. THE SENNACHERIB PRISM Baked clay Iraq Purchased in Baghdad, 1919 Neo-Assyrian period, reign of Sennacherib, ca. 689 BC H: 38; W: 14 cm OIM A2793 This six-sided prism, bearing a lengthy Neo-Assyrian text written in cuneiform, contains the account of eight of King Sennacherib's military campaigns, ranging from Judah in the west to Elam in the east.
+THE SENNACHERIB PRISM

+Baked clay Iraq Purchased in Baghdad, 1919 Neo-Assyrian period, reign of Sennacherib, ca. 689 BC A2793

+This six-sided prism, bearing a lengthy Neo-Assyrian text written in cuneiform, contains the account of eight of King Sennacherib's military campaigns, ranging from Judah in the west to Elam in the east.
 Some of these campaigns are recorded in the Bible, and often the versions of the events differ.
-On this prism, Sennacherib recounts his victory over the king of Judah, Hezekiah, whom he defeated when he laid siege to Jerusalem during his third campaign in 701 BC.
+On this prism, Sennacherib recounts his victory over the king of Judah, Hezekiah, whom he defeated when he laid siege to Jerusalem during his third campaign in 701 Bc.
 According to the text on the prism, Hezekiah, left alone and cut off, agreed to become an Assyrian vassal, sending lavish gifts to the royal court at Nineveh.
 In contrast, the Bible claims that Sennacherib retreated from the walls of the city after his soldiers were killed by an "angel of the Lord," commonly interpreted as a plague.
 OT

-D. 20009

-25. PANEL WITH STRIDING LION
+PANEL WITH STRIDING LION

 Baked clay, glaze (with modern restoration)

 Iraq, Babylon, Processional Way

-Excavated under the direction of Robert Koldewey for the German Oriental Society, 1902-1914; purchased in Berlin from the State Museum, 1931
+Excavated in 1902-14; purchased in Berlin from the State Museum, 1931

 Neo-Babylonian period, reign of Nebuchadnezzar II, 604-562 BC

-H: 90.3; W: 230.5 cm

-OIM A7481
+A7481

 This striding lion, its mouth opened in a roar, is made of molded, baked mudbricks covered in colorful glazes.
 During the New Year Festival, the cult statues of Babylon were carried out of the city through the Ishtar Gate and along the Processional Way, which continued for some 200 m outside the city, between two high walls, along the route to a special festival house.
 This striding lion, the symbol of the goddess Ishtar, was one of the many lions on the walls of the Processional Way.
 The Ishtar Gate itself was adorned with dragons and bulls, symbols of the gods Marduk and Adad, protectors of the city.
 Entering Babylon along the Processional Way and through the Ishtar Gate, one passed the Southern Palace and ultimately arrived at the temple complex of Marduk in the center of the city.
 The Ishtar Gate was known by the epithet "Ishtar overthrows its assailant," emphasizing its ability to thwart the enemy, and also as the "entrance of kingship," confirming its importance also in royal ideology.
 The striding lions would have already evoked the protective aspect of the goddess as the visitor proceeded along the Processional Way.
 KG/JME